 Go out REALLY late

 If you want to hit the bars on the weekends beware that Icelanders go out really late.
-The norm is to meet at a houseparty at 9 or 10 PM and going to the bars at 1 or 2 AM.
-Icelanders also usually party until roughly 5 AM – then we head to after parties in private homes.
+The norm is to meet at a house party at 9 or 10 PM and go to the bars at 1 or 2 AM.
+Icelanders also usually party until roughly 5 AM – then we head to after-parties in private homes.
 So, when going out in Iceland expect a 9-12 hour drinking session.

 Let their children sleep outside

-Parents usually leave their infants and toddlers sleeping outside in their strollers, even outside cafés while their having their coffee.
-This of course depends on the weather but don’t be alarmed if you see children sleeping outside in the spring, summer, the fall or even winter.
+Parents usually leave their infants and toddlers sleeping outside in their strollers, even outside cafés while they are having their coffee.
+This of course depends on the weather but don’t be alarmed if you see children sleeping outside in the spring, summer, fall or even winter.
 It’s perfectly safe, even recommended.

 Icelanders do not use voicemail at all.
 That also mean that Icelanders usually always answer their phone every time it rings, even during another conversation and it’s not considered rude.